Menu

 Is Your Fuel Pump Failing?
 Dont Get Stranded

-• Decreased Fuel Efficiency: If your car is consuming more fuel than usual, it could be a sign that the fuel pump is not working efficiently.
+• Engine stalling: If your engine starts to stall or sputter, it could be a sign that the fuel pump is not delivering enough fuel.

 Preventing Fuel Pump Failure